-At December 31, 2023, the Bank's capital exceeded all applicable requirements.
+At December 31, 2024, the Bank's capital exceeded all applicable requirements.

 The risk-based capital rule and the method for calculating risk-weighted assets by the FDIC and the other federal bank regulators are consistent with agreements that were reached by the Basel Committee on Banking Supervision and certain provisions of the Dodd-Frank Act.
 The rule applies to all depository institutions (such as the Bank) and top-tier bank holding companies with total consolidated assets of \$3.0 billion or more.
 Among other things, the rule established a common equity Tier 1 minimum capital requirement (4.5% of risk-weighted assets), increases the minimum Tier 1 capital to risk-based assets requirement (from 4.0% to 6.0% of risk-weighted assets) and assigns a higher risk weight (150%) to exposures that are more than 90 days past due or are on nonaccrual status and to certain commercial real estate facilities that finance the acquisition, development or construction of real property.
 The rule also requires unrealized gains and losses on certain available-for-sale securities to be included for purposes of calculating regulatory capital requirements unless a one-time opt-in or opt-out is exercised.
 The Bank elected the one-time opt-out election for accumulated other comprehensive loss ("AOCL") to be excluded from the regulatory capital calculation.
 The rule limits a banking organization's capital distributions and certain discretionary bonus payments if the banking organization does not hold a capital conservation buffer consisting of 2.5% of common equity Tier 1 capital to risk-weighted assets in addition to the amount necessary to meet its minimum risk-based capital requirements.
-The capital conservation buffer requirement was phased in at 0.625% per year beginning January 1, 2016 and ended January 1, 2019, when the full 2.5% capital conservation buffer requirement became effective.

 Loans-to-One Borrower.
 Generally, a Pennsylvania-chartered commercial bank may not make a loan or extend credit to a single or related group of borrowers in excess of 15% of capital.
 An additional amount may be loaned, equal to 10% of unimpaired capital and surplus, if the loan is secured by readily marketable collateral, which generally does not include real estate.
-As of December 31, 2023, the Bank was in compliance with the loans-to-one borrower limitations.
+As of December 31, 2024, the Bank was in compliance with the loans-to-one borrower limitations.